seeker142/seeker142.github.io/_posts/Honzuki/2023-05-08-honzuki_webss53.markdown

 「...What?
 A goddess meddling in such matters?
 I've never heard of such a thing.」

 「Please take care not to offend the goddess.
-An order was immediately issued in Central to refrain from taking the lives of prisoners.」
+An order was immediately issued in the Sovereignty to refrain from taking the lives of prisoners.」

 The faces of a few nobles pass through my mind, who were likely to get noisy over the difference in treatment compared to the purge.
 Such an pain.